 But that’s where their problem lies.
 Standard low-carb diets neglect the role of fats and proteins.
 Because of the ubiquitous demonization of fats, low-carb diets are usually paired with lean proteins.

-Moreover, until the 1990s, it was unknown that protein could stimulate insulin (Nuttall et al. 19913).
+Moreover, until the 1990s, it was unknown whether protein could stimulate insulin (Nuttall et al. 19913).

 On the other hand, pure fats such as extra virgin olive oil cause almost no insulin response.